jacobcode01/Dashly/README.md

 <hr>

 ## Problem Statement
-- Quick Buy is a superstore operating across the United States.
+- Quick Buy is a superstore chain operating across the United States.
 - Performance tracking relied heavily on manual spreadsheets and ad-hoc SQL queries.
-- As a result, decision-making slowed down, making it harder to identify growth opportunities.
+- This slowed down decision-making and made it harder to spot growth opportunities.
 - The goal was to automate the data workflow and deliver an up-to-date sales dashboard for informed decisions.

 <hr>

 ## Overview
 - Designed an ETL pipeline with Python and SQLAlchemy to load 20K+ sales records into a PostgreSQL database.
-- Simulated \~70 new transactions daily to replicate ongoing business activity and validate pipeline reliability.
+- Simulated ~70 new transactions daily to replicate ongoing business activity and validate pipeline reliability.
-- Connected Power BI to PostgreSQL to deliver an auto-refreshing dashboard with no manual updates.
+- Connected Power BI to PostgreSQL to deliver an auto-refreshing dashboard with no manual updates required.

 <hr>